cdktf/cdktf-provider-okta/docs/policyRuleProfileEnrollment.csharp.md

 - *Type:* string

 Which action should be taken if this User is new.
+Valid values are: `DENY`, `REGISTER`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.0/docs/resources/policy_rule_profile_enrollment#unknown_user_action PolicyRuleProfileEnrollment#unknown_user_action}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/okta/okta/4.8.1/docs/resources/policy_rule_profile_enrollment#unknown_user_action PolicyRuleProfileEnrollment#unknown_user_action}

 ---